shuzhao-li-lab/asari/README.md

 `--autoheight True`

+To output additional extraction table on a targeted list of m/z values from target_mzs.txt:

+`asari extract --input mydir/projectx_dir --target target_mzs.txt`

+This is useful to add QC check during data processing, e.g. the target_mzs.txt file can be spike-in controls.

 Alternative to a standalone command, to run as a module via Python interpreter, one needs to point to module location, e.g.:

 `python3 -m asari.main process --mode pos --input mydir/projectx_dir`